Tellusant/docs/papers/toward-an-integrated-strategy-development-framework.md

 ### 1.1 Strategy Versus Operations and Tactics

 What is strategy?
 Having a correct definition is crucial to any strategist.
-The U.S. Marine Corps' definition in manual #1, 'Warfighting' is instructive.
-It builds on thousands of years of strategy definitions.
+The U.S. Marine Corps' definition in manual #1, 'Warfighting' is instructive.¹ It builds on thousands of years of strategy tradition arguably starting with Sun Tzu.

 The Marine Corps definition is therefore adapted to a corporate setting.
 Corpo-rate activities thus take place at three interrelated levels: